As a world traveling Mum and son duo, we love to see and experience as much as we can of local life and culture.

 Our first stop was to a traditional Catalunya Family owned cafe.

-He we had what Explorason firmly believes to be the BEST Chocolate milk he has ever encountered so far.
+We had what Explorason firmly believes to be the BEST Chocolate milk he has ever encountered so far.
 And it came in a glass bottle.
 Called ‘Cacaolat’, he managed to drink his – as well as mine – in a flash.

 Little things need to be observed as you walk.
 Remember to look down lanes and leo to look up when you visit Barcelona.